Hi and welcome to Inkwell Healthy Lifestyles!

 Over twenty-five years of trying my very best to help the patients that walked through the big doors way in the front of the store get well–and stay that way.
 Medications helped for infections and other disease states, but so many times, I knew there was a better way.
 Can’t sleep?
 How much coffee do you drink?
 Eat chocolate at night?
 Do you get any exercise?
 Have any close friends to talk to?
 How do you spend your free time?

 Isn’t there a pill that will help me drop these pesky ten pounds?
-If there were, I wouldn’t be enjoying my thirty-fourth year of a gym membership.
+If there were, I wouldn’t be enjoying my thirty-eighth year of a gym membership.
 (Shouldn’t I be able to go for free by now?)
 I raised two sons who are fun to be around and other than the grocery store, the playroom at the gym is where they went the most–until they started school.

 I had to make a change.
 My passion for health and wellness had to reach beyond the pharmacy counter, so I traded my life of discussing side effects to discussing side dishes and better workout habits and how to live healthier, one day at a time.

 I have spent over thirty-five years serving the public in the health and wellness industry: as a retail pharmacist, and more recently as a certified health coach with emphasis on culinary fitness–because you can’t out train a bad diet.
-A few of my favorite things include gardening imperfectly (weeds grow better than my tomatoes), writing poetry, Lake Michigan, and enjoying simple times with family and friends–accompanied by lots of delicious food!
+A few of my favorite things include gardening imperfectly (weeds grow better than my tomatoes), writing, Lake Michigan, and enjoying simple times with family and friends–accompanied by lots of delicious food!

 My favorite non-profit organization is Girls on the Run of Northwest Indiana, of which I am a past board member.
 The earlier girls learn how important it is to eat well and move around, the better chance they have of developing these habits for life.

-An interesting side note: my fabulous husband of thirty-five years is rather noncompliant when it comes to food.
+An interesting side note: my fabulous husband of thirty-nine years is rather noncompliant when it comes to food.
 He is a big fan of Chicago style hot dogs and likes ice cream with chocolate syrup and bananas.
 He keeps me grounded.
 He is my rock.
 My dog likes him best.

 Thanks for joining me not to diet, but to enjoy life and food together!